 Like I mentioned, the best part is everything I used for this centerpiece came straight from my regular grocery store in the floral and produce sections.
 Plus with a total price tag of only $38, you just really can not beat it.

 Often I see these gorgeous floral arrangements on Pinterest and think that is stunning… how in the world would I ever recreate that myself?
 I took step by step pictures to show you just how simply this is to make.
 You totally got this!

 - Set out a table cloth, runner and a glass serving bowl.
 I used a chip/dip bowl but you could use any type of clear container, as it helps keep all those delicious veggies from rolling around on the table.

-2. Lay out your Eucalyptus sprigs in a fan shape under the bowl.
+- Lay out the Eucalyptus sprigs in a fan shape under the bowl.
 I tried doing the longest piece in the center and two smaller even pieces on either side.

 - Gently pull apart your red cabbage and place the leaves around the perimeter of your bowl/dish.
 Laying them face down seemed to work best for them laying more flat.
 Don’t be afraid to really layer them in there to provide a nice full look.

 - Next up is adding in the carrots.
 I opted to leave the leafy green stems on mine to add more texture in my centerpiece.

 - 5. Grab yourself a Cauliflower and nestle him into the center of your vegetables.
 He should fit nicely right in the middle of your glass dish.